ibrahemesam/repo-view/README.md

 - problem with GitFront is that: it allows hosting only less-than 100 MB repo for free account. if your private repo is larger than that, you gonna have to pay 💵💵💲 ( this was the reason why I created this project )
-- your github repo does not get directly synchronized with GitFront
+- your GitFront repo does not get directly synchronized with GitHub
 </pre>
 <pre>
 my repo-view do exactly the same except that:
-- it is a static web page (no backend) -> your code exists only on Github. it does not goto any 3rd party server
+- it is a static web page (no backend) -> your code exists only on GitHub. it does not goto any 3rd party server
 - it uses official GitHub REST API, it gets files directly from GitHub
 - no problem if repo is larger than 100 MB. you still can preview it
 - it is a single page application